demisto/content/Packs/NutanixHypervisor/Integrations/NutanixHypervisor/README.md

 more efficient use of physical resources, simpler maintenance and operations, and reduced costs.
 This integration was integrated and tested with version v2 of Nutanix

-## Configure Nutanix Hypervisor on Cortex XSOAR
+## Configure Nutanix on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
 2. Search for Nutanix Hypervisor.